The Lord of the Corydalis

 Corydalis nobilis inflorescence

 Origin: NW.
 Siberia, Kazakhstan, Mongolia, N. Xinjiang (China).
 Propagated by seed (sown immediately when ripe, otherwise the ants will run away with them to feed on the elaiosomes) or by division in the fall.
-Corydalis nobilis has an irregularly branched, fragile rootstock, not easy to divide; you can see it here (courtesy of Rare Books – Missouri Botanical Garden Library).
+Corydalis nobilis has an irregularly branched, fragile rootstock, not easy to divide; it is best grown from fresh seeds.
 It can grow in full sun or shade, but will thrive best in a place reasonable dry during the summer.
-A focal point in the spring garden, the Lord of the genus Corydalis never fails to attract attention and questions from the visitors.

 Corydalis nobilis in the Display Garden at Lost Horizons